Qiwei1i/shopsite/README.md

 # shopsite

+## Main Feature
+This is the shopping website desigened based on react.js and node.js, users can check the shirt's information and add them in the cart.

+## Main language
+Html, Css, JavaScript, React.js, Node.js

-# How to run it on Windows
+## How to run it on Windows

  download node.js first